 In 2011-12 he worked for a period of thirteen months as Research and Personal Assistant to Professor the Honourable Gareth Evans AC QC.
 In 2009-10, he worked for eleven months as Research Assistant to Professor David Karoly.
 This research examined public opinion on climate science as expressed through contributed items – letters-to-the-editor and opinion editorials – to major Australian newspapers.
 He has also undertaken short-term research duties on climate policy for Professor Robyn Eckersley (PhD principal supervisor) and Associate Professor Peter Christoff (PhD associate supervisor).

-- Ben Parr, Carlos Young and Don Henry, ‘Brazil at a crossroads: a high or low pollution development pathway?’, Briefing Paper 6, Melbourne Sustainable Society Institute, University of Melbourne, August 2016.
-(Forthcoming)
+- Ben Parr, Carlos Eduardo F. Young and Don Henry, ‘Opportunities for a low pollution economic recovery in Brazil’, Briefing Paper 8, Melbourne Sustainable Society Institute, University of Melbourne, May 2017.